Billaferd/QuantumNexus/Designers/Quantum Nexus Domain Characteristics.md

 * **Level 3 (Advanced):** * **Concept:** Deep intrusion into an opponent's mind and strategy.
 Reading surface thoughts, controlling motor functions.
   * **Abilities:** The first abilities that exploit a **Synaptic Mark** for a more powerful effect are introduced.
 More powerful hand manipulation (e.g., targeted discard).
 * **Level 4 (Absolute Mastery):** * **Concept:** Total psychic supremacy, shattering the opponent's will to fight.
 Rewriting memories, creating armies of puppets, complete mental domination.
   * **Abilities:** The most powerful forms of disruption (e.g., preventing card plays).
 Leader units that can lock down multiple enemies.
 The ability to temporarily take full control of an enemy unit.
+Token generation for Psionics is restricted to the Echo, which possesses Small Size (1 Weight), 0 Attack, 1 Defense, Range 1, and the Illusion keyword.

 ## **Domain 4: Divinity**